SystemsApproach/private5g/arch.rst

 Before describing the two major subsystems of the mobile cellular network—the RAN and Mobile Core—we first call attention to the
-obvious: that the basestations that comprise the RAN communicate with UEs via radio transmission.
+obvious: that the base stations that comprise the RAN communicate with UEs via radio transmission.
 This book is not about the physics of this over-the-air interface, and only skims the surface of the information theory and coding theory that underlies it.
 But identifying the abstract properties of wireless communication is an essential foundation for understanding the rest of the 5G architecture.

-If you imagine the basestations as implementing a multi-layer protocol stack (which as we'll see in Chapter 4, they do), then radio transmission is the responsibility of the Physical (PHY) layer at the bottom of that stack.
+If you imagine the base stations as implementing a multi-layer protocol stack (which as we'll see in Chapter 4, they do), then radio transmission is the responsibility of the bottom-most layers of that stack.
 Chapter 3 introduces radio transimission with enough detail to lay the necessary foundation, so we're able to understand all the layers that come above it.

 Notably, the RAN is responsible for managing how the radio spectrum is shared among thousands or millions of UEs connected to hundreds or thousands of basestations in a geographic region, such as a metro area.
-Our primary task in Chapter 3 is to establish an abstraction interface by which the RAN can manage that spectrum without having to worry about the details of waveforms, modulation, signal-to-noise ratios, or coding algorithms.
+Our primary task in Chapter 3 is to establish an abstraction interface by which the RAN can manage that spectrum without having to worry about the details of waveforms, modulation, or coding algorithms.
 All important topics, to be sure, but the realm of information theorist rather than system design that is the focus of this book.

-For the purpose of this chapter, all we need to know is that it is possible to offer different levels service to different UEs; we'll see what that means in the next chapter.
+For the purpose of this chapter, all we need to know is that there are two fundamental pieces of information shared between the higher layers of the base station stack that manage the RAN as a whole, and the lower layers of the stack that manage radio transmissions on a particular base station.
+One is the signal-to-noise ratio that the base station observes when communicating with a given UE.
+This is called the *Channel Quality Indicator (CQI)* and it is passed *up* from the radio.
+The second is the quality-of-service the network wants to give a particular UE.
+This is called the *QoS Class Indicator (QCI)* and it is passed *down* to the radio.
+We will fill in more details about both of these parameters in Chapter 3, but this high-level summary is sufficient to describe the RAN and Mobile Core.

+.. sidebar:: Uniqueness of Wireless Links

+   Talk about quality of the "link" being continuous in a wireless network, versus discrete in a wireline network (the link is up or it is down).
+Quality plays a role in handover, but it's more complicated than "picking the best."
+You have to play the value delivered to a given UE against the aggregate goodness of the shared spectrum.

 2.3 Radio Access Network
 ------------------------